Don Bexley: Later life

 In 1989, Bexley was awarded the Outstanding Senior Citizen of the Year award by the Support the Artists of America (STAA) in Orlando, Florida.
 Since moving to Hampton, Virginia (before that, he resided in the San Fernando Valley) during the 1990s, Bexley was still quite active, always working on new ideas for shows and live performances.
 Bexley made personal appearances and signed autographs on many occasions, including the Newmarket Fair Day-Talent Show in September 1996, and the Aberdeen Athletic Association in June 1996.
 One of Bexley's later signings was during his attendance at the NASA Langley Research Center's Black History Program in February 1997.
 These types of activities added to his longevity.

 Personal life and death

 Bexley had a close friendship with Redd Foxx until Foxx's death in October 1991.
 He was an honorary pallbearer at Foxx's funeral in Las Vegas.
 Their friendship lasted for nearly 50 years.
 Bexley lived much of his life in Los Angeles, but after injuring his hip, moved to Hampton, Virginia, in 1996 to live with a friend, who served as his caregiver.
-Bexley died of heart and kidney failure on April 15, 1997 at Hampton Sentara Hospital.
+Bexley died of heart and kidney failure on April 15, 1997, at Hampton Sentara Hospital.
 He was 87 years old.
-He is survived by his wife Sally Bexley, daughters Donna and Stacies Marie, grandchildren, great-grandchildren, nieces, and nephews.
+His wife was Sally Bexley, with whom he had two daughters.